-Dreamed of horseback riding in the Sierra Nevada?
-Some of the beat and varied horseback riding in Northern California can be found in Plumas County.
+Some of the best and varied horseback riding in Northern California can be found in Plumas County.

-You’ll find many options to make those dreams come true in Plumas County.
+You’ll find many options to make those dreams of riding in the mountains and around lakes come true in Plumas County.
 You can enjoy breathtaking views of rivers, lakes, and meadows from high mountain trails and cool creek side rides in the shade of tall pines.
-You can find hourly or day rides, pack trips, and horse camping options throughout the county.
+Hourly or day rides, pack trips, and horse camping options are available throughout the county.

 Tips and guidelines to ensure a safe and memorable experience

 The riding terrain is varied, and elevations range from 2,400 feet to over 7,000 feet.
-If you are bringing your horse and rig to attend an organized ride, race, or event, plan accordingly for you and your horse to adjust to elevation changes from your home location.
+When bringing your horse and rig to attend an organized ride, race, or event, plan accordingly for both you and your horse to adjust to elevation changes from your home location.